gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 \indent To be able to work just with the observations from two of the conditions (*casual* and *commute*) we could remove all the other observations in a spreadsheet program and read that new data set back into R, but it is actually pretty easy to use R to do data management once the data set is loaded.
 It is also a better scientific process to do as much of your data management within R as possible so that your steps in managing the data are fully documented and reproducible.
 Highlighting and clicking in spreadsheet programs is a dangerous way to work and can be impossible to recreate steps that were taken from initial data set to the version that was analyzed.
 In R, we could identify the rows that contain the observations we want to retain and just extract those rows, but this is hard with over five thousand observations.
 The `subset` function (also an option in some functions) is the best way to be able to focus on observations that meet a particular condition, we can "subset" the data set to retain those rows.
 The `subset` function takes the data set as its first argument and then in the "subset" option, we need to define the condition we want to meet to retain those rows.
-Specifically, we need to define the variable we want to work with, `Condition` and then request rows that meet a condition (are `%in%`) and the aspects that meet that condition (here by concatenating "casual" and "commute"), leading to code of:
+Specifically, we need to define the variable we want to work with, `Condition`, and then request rows that meet a condition (are `%in%`) and the aspects that meet that condition (here by concatenating "casual" and "commute"), leading to code of:

 ```
 subset(dd, Condition %in% c("casual", "commute"))